-△ Caution: This only applies if you are using an ArcSDE geodatabase as your product library.
+Note: This only applies if you are using an ArcSDE geodatabase as your product library.
+Personal and file geodatabase permissions are defined by the user's permissions at the operating system level.

+- 1. Start ArcMap. - If necessary, open the Product Library window by clicking Customize > Production > Product Library on the main menu.

+A tree view of the product library appears.

-- 1. Start ArcMap. - 2.
-On the menu bar, click Customize > Production > Product Library. - ▼Tip: If Product Library is not enabled, you may need to enable the Production Mapping extension by clicking Customize > Extensions and checking the check box for Production Mapping. - You can also open the window by clicking the Product Library Window button on the Production Cartography toolbar. - 3.
-Navigate to the series level of the product class for which you want to assign permissions. - 4.
+- 3. If necessary, expand Product Library and Products. - 4.
+Navigate to the series level of the product class for which you want to assign permissions. - 5.
 Right-click the series name and click Permissions.